top of page

 Let's get straight to tips, tricks, & strategies to pump up your literacy instruction, refresh what you are already doing and bring to light the inspiration you might need to keep moving forward in building strong readers and writers.

-So let’s jump right into adding a few tools to your instructional toolkit from the Literacy Treasures FREE Resource Library.
+So let’s jump right into adding a few tools to your instructional toolkit from the Literacy Treasures FREE Toolkit.
 Let's get to it!

 Readers' Notebook Tab Dividers